objective-php/starter-kit/README.md

 You can then open http://localhost:8001 to access your brand new project.
 Note that the framework will show itself much more efficient when using a production grade web server (as Apache or Nginx), while the PHP built-in server will allow you to make the starter kit running within seconds.

-## Doctrine configuration
+## Doctrine support

+### Doctrine Package activation
 The starter-kit comes with sample Doctrine support.
+This setup has to be activated by plugging the Doctrine Package in the Application.
+This can be done by simply uncommenting the corresponding line in the `Application::importPackages()` method (in `app/src/Application.php`).

+### Doctrine CLI
 To run the native Doctrine CLI console you may are used to, it has to be wrapped with Objective PHP init sequence.
 So, please trigger the console tool by running:

 ```